OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 * Additional button to create new content: `Documentation <https://docs.oxid-esales.com/modules/vcms/en/9.0/functional-description.html#creating-new-pages>`__
 * Switch from parse- to tree-style structure: `Documentation <https://docs.oxid-esales.com/modules/vcms/en/9.0/update.html#changed-code-base>`__, `developer information <https://docs.oxid-esales.com/modules/vcms/en/9.0/developer.html#preparetemplateparams-method>`__
 * Row and column elements automatically adjust their height.
-* Bootstrap 5 for Visual CMS workspace in admin area.
+* Bootstrap 5 for the Visual CMS workspace in the administration area.
 * Refactoring and separation of some large files.

 The update to **Content & Media Bundle 9** requires migration of existing content.
 If you wish to stay on the previous version, **Content & Media Bundle 8**, you can do so by preconfiguring your update.
 Please see our `Update Manual <https://docs.oxid-esales.com/modules/vcms/en/9.0/update.html>`__ for the necessary steps.

-For more information about the updated **Content & Media Bundle 9**, you can check out our news section or dive deeper into the corresponding documentations.
+For more information about the updated **Content & Media Bundle 9**, you can check out our news section or dive deeper into the corresponding documentation.

 .. note::
     The major update of our **Content & Media Bundle** is a huge step forward and provides a more stable and better maintainable base for future changes.

-    Due to further architectural optimizations in Visual CMS, we suggest to postpone highly customized modifications to **OXID eShop 7.5** which will include **Visual CMS 10**.
+    Due to further architectural optimizations in Visual CMS, we suggest postponing highly customized modifications to **OXID eShop 7.5**, which will include **Visual CMS 10**.

     We are happy to get feedback from you to improve the extensions continuously.

 Better User Experience
 ^^^^^^^^^^^^^^^^^^^^^^

-Several improvements were done to enhance the **user experience** of customers when visiting the shop.
+Several improvements were done to enhance the **user experience** for customers visiting the shop.
 Some examples are:

 * Increased visibility for contact form submission confirmation.
 * No checkout interruption when using the browser's back button.